 The following goose control methods are increasingly effective when paired together.
 A strategy that is common in the bird control world, especially for protected birds such as the Canada goose.

-Golf course, sports fields, are lake front properties are particularly difficult to control and require solutions that can quickly and effortlessly cover vast open areas.
 The first deterrents you should look into are visual and audio deterrents.
+Golf courses, sports fields, and lake front properties are particularly difficult to control geese, requiring solutions that can quickly and effortlessly cover vast open areas.
 Bird B Gone carries a multitude of visual deterrents but the coyote decoy ranks above all for goose control.
 Acting as a natural predator to geese, moving the coyote decoy periodically will make the surrounding environment uncomfortable for the flock.

 Pairing visual deterrents with an effective Audio deterrent will quickly increase the probability of pushing the flock away from the targeted areas.
 Audio deterrents use a combination of prerecorded goose calls and predator bird calls to drive them away.
 Not only are these sound units available in plugin models but solar powered units are available to help stop geese in wide open areas.